-If you have a child with special needs, there is a Liberty Swing onsite.
+If you have a child with a disability, there is a Liberty Swing onsite.
 Best to call beforehand as you need a key (Jamboree Ward Office – 07 3407 7000).
 The parkland is easily accessible for wheelchairs and has a wheelchair accessible toilet.

 Rocks Riverside Park is a great place to meet and eat, offering multiple undercover picnic tables, free barbeques and lot of shaded areas to set up a picnic rug.
 Bring your food as you can’t buy it onsite.
 Undercover picnic tables can be found throughout the park, however be quick to grab one along the river for the perfect dining view.

 Toilets, including a wheelchair accessible toilet, as well as baby changing facilities can be found onsite.
 Outdoor showers are attached to the toilet block if the kids need a wash down after too much fun.